hashicorp/terraform-provider-azurerm/website/docs/d/backup_policy_vm.markdown

 * `id` - The ID of the Backup VM Protection Policy.

+* `tags` - A mapping of tags assigned to the resource.

+~> **Note:** `tags` has been deprecated and will be removed since the Service API doesn't support it.
+See more details from https://github.com/Azure/azure-rest-api-specs/issues/9251.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: